gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 Example
 -------
-The transform takes input records that have columns id, attribute, value, denormalizes it on the basis of id, and then returns a denormalized table according to the output schema specified by the user.
+The accelerator takes input records that have columns id, attribute, value, then denormalizes it on the basis of id, and finally returns a denormalized table according to the output schema specified by the user.

     {
       "name": "RowDenormalizer",